FrontendTeam-TBAI/FrontendTeam-TBAI/README.md

 - Ensuring that the app runs smoothly even with multiple concurrent operations, providing a seamless user experience.

 ### **API Integration**:
-We integrate the app’s frontend with **backend APIs**, ensuring data is fetched and displayed correctly.
+We integrate the App’s frontend with **backend APIs**, ensuring data is fetched and displayed correctly.
 This involves:

 - Setting up and managing API calls for fetching, posting, and updating data.
 - Handling errors gracefully and providing meaningful feedback to users.